155 years, 7 generations & counting…

 If it’s farming, you can bet that the Davis Family has done it.
 They’ve operated a dairy business, complete with home delivery service, a roadside fruit stand, vegetable gardens, forage crop fields (see photo – notice the truck cab under the mound of hay,) a cider mill, timberlands, lumber mills and even mining operations, but that’s not all.
 Many Davises have also held important agricultural positions off the farm.
 In fact, Jonathan Davis was not only the founding President of Agway, but you also may have seen him rubbing elbows with President Lyndon Johnson after Mr. Johnson appointed him Board Chairman of the Federal Farm Credit Banking System.

 John Davis was a Director of Agrimark and other milk producer coops and Milk Promotion Services as well as chairman of the Clinton Savings Bank.
-Larry Davis Chaired the International Entertainment Agency and Doug Davis Chaired the Animal Control Advisory Board.
+Larry Davis Chaired IALEI (International Association For The Leisure and Entertainment Industry) recently merged with IAAPA (International Attractions And Amusement Parks Association); together representing entertainment facilities, amusement, and theme parks all over the world.
+Doug Davis Chaired the Animal Control Advisory Board and currently leads a medical mission to the Dominican Republic each year.

 So in 1990, John Davis and two of his sons, Larry and Doug, were managing the dairy operation.
 One night, a fire destroyed most of the dairy farm in Sterling.
 As you can imagine, the Davis spirits were just about as low as could be.